MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 Open the *src/main/resources/application.yml* file.

-1. Find the key `client-id` and replace the existing value with the application ID (clientId) of the `java-spring-webapp-auth-b2c` application from the Azure portal.
+1. Find the key `client-id` and replace the existing value with the application ID or `clientId` of the `java-spring-webapp-auth-b2c` application from the Azure portal.
 1. Find the app key `client-secret` and replace the existing value with the key you saved during the creation of the `java-spring-webapp-auth-b2c` application from the Azure portal.
 1. Find the app key `base-uri` and replace the two instances of `fabrikamb2c` with the name of the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.
 1. Find the app key `sign-up-or-sign-in` and replace it with the name of the sign-up/sign-in user-flow policy you created in the Azure AD B2C tenant in which you created the `java-spring-webapp-auth-b2c` application in the Azure portal.